pandas-dev/pandas/doc/source/comparison_with_sas.rst

 If you're new to pandas, you might want to first read through :ref:`10 Minutes to pandas<10min>` to familiarize yourself with the library.

-As is customary, we import pandas and numpy as follows:
+As is customary, we import pandas and NumPy as follows:

 .. ipython:: python